Firefighting operations going on at Ghazipur landfill site | Science-Environment

 - India

-Two fire tenders have been stationed at the spot, an official of the fire department said.
+Four fire tenders are working at the spot, an official of the fire department said.

 Chief Fire officer Atul Garg told PTI that the firefighting operations are still underway and it might take a few more hours to complete the cooling process.